raghavgarg1257/social-cops-app/README.md

 ## Usage (available routes)
 The routes can be tested using [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).

-**Note** - to use protected routes an extra header needs to be added like:
+**Note** - to use protected routes an extra header needs to be added in request of format like:
 ```
 HEADER {
     "Authorization" : "Bearer JWT_TOKEN" # note the space between keyword Bearer and JWT_TOKEN